-Merrritt Peak has is a big mountain if you take into account its lower southern summit which can be considered a worth while goal independent of the true summit.
+Merritt Peak has is a big mountain if you take into account its lower southern summit, which can be considered a worthwhile goal independent of the true summit.
 Below I added photos showing the standard route up the peak.
 USGS Stanley Lake

-Merrit Peak from Thompson Peak.
-The true summit is on the far right.
-The lower southern summit on the left side of this shot is a worth while climbing goal.
+Merritt Peak as viewed from Thompson Peak.
+The Main Summit is on the far right.
+The lower South Summit is on the left and is a worthwhile climbing objective.

 The first part of the climb covers steep slopes with good footing.
 Dana Hansen and Basil Service climbing the lower slopes.

-Traversing up to the saddle between the main summit and the southern summit.
+Traversing up to the saddle between the Main Summit and the South Summit.

-The summit of Merritt Peak viewed from the south.
+The summit of Merritt Peak as viewed from the south.

-The highest point on Merritt is an airy perch.
-Monte Verita and Warbonnett in the background.
+The highest point on Merritt Peak is an airy perch.
+Monte Verita and Warbonnet Peak are in the background.
 Basil Service Photo

 The lower South Summit as viewed from the Main Summit.